Drag

 Meet the Author

-Roopesh Shetty - Assistant Vice President of Operations and Sales
+Roopesh Shetty - Vice President Client Solutions Operations

 Roopesh Shetty has been with Vee Healthtek since 2012.
 He has over 18 years of experience in managing RCM services for some of the most reputed academic, community hospitals and billing companies in America.
 His background in operations and client service provides the leverage to understand, articulate, and provide an optimal solution.
 He is extensively involved in onboarding, implementation, and account management for most of our prominent clients.
-Roopesh has a Bachelor’s degree in Accounting and Business Management and is an MBA candidate at University of Illinois.
+Roopesh has a Bachelor’s degree in Accounting and Business Management and earned his MBA from the University of Illinois.